-There are a range of potential challenges regarding the impact of drought, which may differ for different enterprises, summarised in Table 1, with suggestions for tactical responses listed.
+Grain producers identified a range of challenges regarding the impact of drought, as summarised in Table 1, with suggestions for tactical responses listed.
 Some responses might be targeted at a specific issue, but in turn provide a solution for multiple challenges.